-Having doubts about your Money Trail grant application?
-Talk to our grant coordinator!
+Having doubts about your European Cross-Border Grants application?
+Talk to our Project Coordinator!

-BRUSSELS - Money Trail grant programme for mixed teams of African, Asian and European journalists has got a deadline coming up on the 15th of November.
+BRUSSELS – European Cross-Border Grants program for teams of professional European journalists has got a deadline coming up on the 15th of January.
 In the run-up to this deadline, we offer advice to journalists with questions about their idea or application.